Foolish-Wang/Carsties/README.md

 mkcert -key-file carsties.local.key -cert-file carsties.local.crt app.carsties.local api.carsties.local id.carsties.local
 ```

-7.Create an entry in your host file so you can reach the app by its domain name.
+7. Create an entry in your host file so you can reach the app by its domain name.

 Please use this [guide](https://www.hostinger.com/tutorials/how-to-edit-hosts-file) if you do not know how to do this.
 Create the following entry: